Arunideas/AZ-040T00-Powershell-Labs/Module 2/LAB_03A_Working_with_Windows_PowerShell_Pipeline.md

 1. Display the current day of the year.
 1. Display information about installed hotfixes.
-1. Display a list of available scopes from the DHCP server.
-1. Display a sorted list of enabled Windows Firewall rules.
-1. Display a sorted list of network neighbors.
-1. Display information from the DNS name resolution cache.

 ### Task 1: Display the current day of the year